chen-shujun23/DancingGame/README.md

 ## Challenges

 - Matching the animation with the audio
-- Animating the player character with each enter keydown; transition is extremely laggy in the live website
+- Animating the player character with each enter keydown; transition is extremely laggy on the live website
 - Was not able to piece together the beat and melody using javascript without pauses between each audio

 ## Unsolved Problems & Further Work

 1. Player's character flickers when it changes dance moves.
-This could be because it is animated by iteratimg and switching the image source url.
+This could be because it is animated by iterating and switching the image source url.
 This might be resolved by using a spritesheet of all the player images in one canvas, instead of using individual player images.
 2. To include a second player or allow the player to play against a pre-programmed computer.
 3. Consider different levels of difficulties.